sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

     Your GCP bucket and Snowflake acount have to be in the same region to be able to manage iceberg tables.

 I'm going to name the bucket `danielwilczak` as well.
 Copy this name, we will use it later.
-We'll also want to make the region is the same as our Snowflake account.
+We'll also want to make sure the region is the same as our Snowflake account.
 ![UPDATE](images/06.png)

 Lets now select our new bucket and add a folder.